MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-compute/includes/6-serverless-computing.md

 Azure has two implementations of serverless compute:

-- **Azure Functions** which can execute code in almost any modern language.
+- **Azure Functions**, which can execute code in almost any modern language.
-- **Azure Logic Apps** which are designed in a web-based designer and can execute logic triggered by Azure services without writing any code.
+- **Azure Logic Apps**, which are designed in a web-based designer and can execute logic triggered by Azure services without writing any code.

 ## Azure Functions